-First-year students are also required to complete the ALEKS mathematical skills assessment.
+Most new incoming students are also required to complete the ALEKS mathematical skills assessment.

 Learn more about assessment tests for Environmental Design students by following the link to Placement Testing in the right-hand column.

-In June you will begin to review course options (see course recommendations under "July" below) and plan for your fall semester course selection.
+You should begin to review course options (see course recommendations under "July" below) and plan for your fall semester course selection.
 As an entering student, you will build a schedule that includes both courses within the Program (designated with the Environmental Design "ENVD" prefix) and courses outside the program (like WRTG 1150).

 Selecting your Fall classes